 It is no secret that the environmental pollution is affecting every aspect of our lives.
 But when it comes to water resources, the problem is very obvious.
 Most of the water available on our planet is contaminated and has to go through a lot of filtration processes before it is available for use.

 This means that governments need to work by establishing effective laws that criminalize the contamination of resources.
-At the same time, they should do the needed investments to establish filtration stations.
+At the same time, they should invest in clean water in order to establish filtration stations.
 Moreover, they will have to keep an eye on new technologies that they all have to adopt in order to save the current supply of clean water.

 In the majority of the poor and developing countries, the inadequately made infrastructure is the reason why a lot of clean water ends up in waste.
 Most of these countries have no specific laws or tactics that can be used to benefit from wastewater or other purposes.